1. Home

 Job offer thank-you letter templates and examples

-Feel free to adapt the templates and examples below using your own replacement wording.
 They illustrate thank-you letters you could use when accepting or declining a job offer.
 One version is formatted for incorporation in the body of an email message, and the other as a separate letter document attached or linked to an email message.
-The latter could also be printed for signing and mailing the hard copy.
+The latter could also be printed for signing and mailing the hard copy, but that is rare.

-1: Job offer thank-you and acceptance — Email message format
+1: Job offer thank-you and acceptance — email message format

 Adaptable email message template: job offer thank-you and acceptance